clarkngo/cityu_capstone/README.md

 - Performance
 - Scalability

-In the process view, the front-end server, back-end server, are shown separately and together with the database server.
+In the process view, the front-end server and back-end server are first shown separately then connect them together with the database server.
 In the first example, Angular application was deployed with hard-coded JSON in a service.ts file (located in the Service Factory).

 ![](/images/pro_frontend.png)